7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 Total: 25 minutes

-Quiche is a great Passover food because the protein will keep you full (as opposed to eating only carrot sticks for lunch).
-This recipe calls for asparagus and oven dried tomatoes but feel free to throw in whatever vegetables you prefer.
+Quiche is a great Passover food because the protein will keep you full (instead of eating only carrot sticks for lunch).
+This recipe calls for asparagus and oven-dried tomatoes, but feel free to throw in whatever vegetables you prefer.
 Some extra cheese, perhaps?

 Burgers